About the Founder and Project History

 Colonel Wyatt graduated at 15 from Booker T. Washington High School in Norfolk, Virginia in 1949.
 He attended Florida A and M College (FAMC), where he was a chemistry major, on a band scholarship, wanting to play professional baseball.
-At FAMC, he was president of his senior class, student government, "Marching 100" band and ROTC Commandant of FAMC's second four-year program.
-Jim has a MS Degree from Purdue University and is a graduate of virtually all of the Department of Defense senior officer educational institutions, including the Army Logistics Management School, the Defense Systems Management College and the Industrial College of the Armed Forces.
+At FAMC, he was president of his senior class, student government, "Marching 100" Band and ROTC Commandant of FAMC's second four-year program.
+Jim has a 1962 MS Degree from Purdue University in Industrial Management.
+And he is a graduate of virtually all of the Department of Defense senior officer educational institutions, including the Army Logistics Management School, the Defense Systems Management College and the Industrial College of the Armed Forces.
 In his last military assignment, 1975-79, Colonel Wyatt was program manager for a multi-billion dollar communications system.
 He was the only black program manager from among sixty such positions in the U.S. Army.
-Subsequent to retirement, he worked in the international communications business until 2006 and then played golf four times a week...until discovering Nannie Helen Burroughs.
+Subsequent to retirement, he worked in the international communications business until 2006 and then played golf three times a week...until discovering Nannie Helen Burroughs.

 Contact us in Annapolis, Maryland, to learn about a powerful woman in African-American history.